Pictured above: an overview of the work area, tap or click for detailed overview maps of the 2021/2022 work scope.

-Construction work is tentatively scheduled to commence in Spring/Summer 2021 and is expected to last through the 2022 construction season with completion by Fall, 2022.
+Construction work for the project components discussed at Open House No. 2 was begun Summer 2021 and is expected to last through the 2022 construction season with completion by Fall 2022.

 The schedule will be impacted by weather conditions, unforeseen circumstances, and crew coordination/availability of each construction discipline.
 The general order of construction events is as follows:

 - Site Preparation & mobilization.